obdev/v-usb/Readme.txt

 LICENSE
 =======
-AVR-USB and related code is distributed under the terms of the GNU General Public License (GPL) version 2 (see License.txt for details).
+AVR-USB and related code is distributed under the terms of the GNU General Public License (GPL) version 2 (see License.txt for details) and the GNU General Public License (GPL) version 3.
+It is your choice whether you apply the terms of version 2 or version 3.
 In addition to the terms of the GPL, we strongly encourage you to publish your entire project and mail OBJECTIVE DEVELOPMENT a link to your publication.

 Alternatively, we offer a commercial license without the restrictions of the GPL.
 See CommercialLicense.txt for details.